ocque41/DQuote/PLAN.md

 ### Acceptance Criteria
 - [x] README enumerates final setup/run commands, environment variables, and notes on Stripe webhooks/Supabase usage.
 - [x] `.env.example` contains placeholders for all required secrets and optional configs referenced in documentation.

+# SPRINT 11 PLAN

+## Item 1: Finalize Neon-auth storage migration
+- Remove remaining Supabase-specific auth/storage references, relying on NextAuth credentials with Prisma + Neon.
+- Persist generated receipts via Vercel Blob and ensure acceptance + proposal flows read from Blob-backed URLs only.

+### Acceptance Criteria
+- [x] Supabase client/helpers are absent from the runtime, middleware, and docs; `.env.example` and README only list Neon, NextAuth, and Blob configuration.
+- [x] Authentication/session flows use the new NextAuth provider (server + client) and proposal acceptance writes receipts exclusively to Vercel Blob.